biblequiz/BibleQuiz.com/_pages/history/1972/nationals.md

 ### Individuals

 The top scorer at the 1972 National Finals was Steve Decker of Palos Heights, IL.
-No oth information about the top scorers is known.
+No other information about the top scorers is known.

 ## Teams